 An interesting example is Red Box.
 At one point they had a problem where people would take the SIM card out of the back of the machine so they could use it for mobile access.
-They soon after fixed the problem but it’s not something they thought about until it happened more and more often.
+They soon after fixed the problem, but it’s not something they thought about until it kept happening.

-Just think about all of the global verticals that are taking advantage of IoT; healthcare, fleet management solutions, asset tracking, retail, smart city, smart grid, consumer electronics.
-And this isn’t even to mention the security risks around self driving cars.
+Just think about all of the global verticals that are taking advantage of IoT; healthcare, fleet management solutions, asset tracking, retail, smart city, smart grid and consumer electronics.
+And this isn’t even to mention the security risks around self-driving cars.

-If you’re listening and are curious about what to study to contribute to this explosion of data and devices, two words for you: cyber security or analytics.
+If you’re listening and are curious about what to study to contribute to this explosion of data and devices, two things for you: cyber security or analytics.